HookyQR/VSCodeGitHubIssues/README.md

 Workspace settings in the assignee element override user settings.
 Workspace settings in the showLabelAs element are merged with those in user settings, with workspace settings taking precedence.

 ## TODO:
+- Change to using the previewHtml command rather than temp storage in .vscode
 - Improve overview display.
 - Enable viewing of issue elements in VS Code.
 - Perhaps allow manipulation of issues within VS Code.